120 pages | 8 1/2 x 11 | 54 illus.

 Distributed for the University of Pennsylvania Museum of Archaeology and Anthropology

-This edited volume, based upon the first Williams Symposium on Classical Architecture, focuses on the theme of the well-appointed Roman country house.
+This edited volume, based on the first Williams Symposium on Classical Architecture, held at the University of Pennsylvania in April 1990, focuses on the theme of the well-appointed Roman country house.
 Using archaeological and textual evidence, the chapters address issues of villa composition, economy, and society.
-This fine volume also explores the possible reasons that Greeks did not embrace the villa lifestyle as the Romans so eagerly did.
+The volume also explores the possible reasons that Greeks did not embrace the villa lifestyle as the Romans so eagerly did.
 Finally, this book provides a promising foundation for future studies of the nature of the villa phenomenon.

 Symposium Series 9